Waveform File Format

 - Patients may have multiple types of data.
 The

-:- Session number indicates a unique recording for the patient.
+:- Session ID indicates a unique recording for the patient.
 A single patient (i.e. a single

 <person_id>